alexe13/PrimeDiceBot/README.md

 - Considerably faster autobet
 - Pre-roll
 - Automated seed change
-- Limit of loose streaks
+- Flexible target adjustment on loose streaks

 <b>To use the bot:</b>
 - Retrieve your API key at: https://primedice.com/api